thheller/calva-cljs-testbed/README.md

 The readme in each branch that represents an approach should describe issues that arose and how they were resolved so that we can track decisions and assumptions.

-## Where This Branch Leaves Off
+## Where The `main` Branch Leaves Off

-The extension entrypoint is `src/calva_cljs/extension.cljs`, but doesn't yet try to input compiled TypeScript.
+The extension entrypoint is `src/calva_cljs/extension.cljs`, but doesn't yet try to import and call compiled TypeScript.

 ## The End Goal